JohannesStutz/100-days-of-code/r1-log.md

 ### R1D20
 Worked a bit on [Face Blurring](https://github.com/JohannesStutz/blurry).
 Added support for different modes (Gaussian blur / pixelate) and non-square blur areas.

+### R1D21
+Worked on infrastructure...  running nbdev and git on Ubuntu / WSL now.
+Added ssh key to Blurry repo to avoid entering credentials every time for `git push`.
+Worked on CI for nbdev which always failed.